Nauru: Official and widely spoken languages

 The Cultural Impact of Language on Nauruan Society

 Language is the heartbeat of this island, shaping its culture and uniting its people.
 It’s more than a tool for communication—it’s a reflection of identity and heritage.
-With a population of around 9,591, the island’s linguistic diversity plays a vital role in daily life4.
+With a population of around 9,591, the island’s linguistic diversity plays a vital role in daily life.

 Language as a Pillar of Community Identity

 On this island, language strengthens bonds and preserves traditions.
-Over 96% of the population speaks the native tongue, making it a cornerstone of community identity4.
+Over 96% of the population speaks the native tongue, making it a cornerstone of community identity.
 Families pass down stories, customs, and values through words, ensuring cultural continuity.

 Festivals and communal events often highlight linguistic pride.
 Songs, dances, and speeches in the native language celebrate the island’s rich heritage.
 These gatherings foster a sense of belonging and unity among the population.